rajeev1986/contikios-for-lora/README.md

-The Contiki Operating System
+The Contiki Operating System for LoRa Chipsets
 ============================

-This is the stripped version of Contiki V3 for EXP-MSP430FR5969 platform integrated with SX1276 LoRa transceiver.
+This is the stripped version of Contiki V3.0 for W-LoRa: An EXP-MSP430FR5969 platform integrated with SX1276 LoRa transceiver.

 For more information, see the ContikiOS for LoRa website: